Lawmakers hover as more homeowners rent rooms to visitors

 Tompkins said he uses Airbnb to rent the room, reassured by the company’s 600,000 pound insurance guarantee to hosts, as well as a 24-hour support line.
 He said it was important to have a professional relationship with guests akin to a hotel.

-“I think you ought to behave as a hotel or regulated organisation would, but I am conscious that there’s no regulation on me.
+“I think you ought to behave as a hotel or regulated organization would, but I am conscious that there’s no regulation on me.
 I just try and behave well,” he told Reuters.

 The growing popularity of Airbnb, which has processed around five million paid overnight stays since 2008, is starting to cause friction with some lawmakers.